mpenet/alia/README.md

        :user_name "frodo"})
 ```

-Asynchronous interface:
+### Asynchronous interfaces:

+There are currently 2 ways to use the asynchronous methods of the
+underlying driver, using a **Lamina** based api or the newly released
+**clojure/core.async**

+#### Async using the Lamina based api

-You need to use execute-async, which is used the same way as execute,
+Using `execute-async` which is used the same way as execute,
 the return value is a
 [result-channel](https://github.com/ztellman/lamina/wiki/Result-Channels) from
 [Lamina](https://github.com/ztellman/lamina) (you can think of it as